HemendraKhatik/FlackApp/README.md

 ## How to contribute
  1. Make a Fork
  2. Clone the repository to your local desktop
- * Open Git Bash On your local machine where you want to create this repository, To paste in Git Bash use Ctrl+Insert
+ * Open Git Bash On your local machine where you want to create this repository, To paste in Git Bash use Shift+Insert
  ```
  git clone paste_link_you_copied
  ```